Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 Crystallize Your New Narrative

-You’ll consolidate what we’ve learned about ourselves, our past, and the people and world around us to craft a new narrative of growth, and, recognizing the wisdom that our experiences and intentional efforts have endowed us with, you’ll plan to share what’s valuable for our own benefit and that of those around us.
+You’ll consolidate what you’ve learned about yourself, your past, and the people and world around you to craft a new narrative of growth.
+Recognizing the wisdom that your experiences and intentional efforts have endowed you with, you’ll plan to model and share what’s valuable for your own benefit and that of those around you.

 What people are saying...